 - Sign in to your Google Ads account.

-- In the top right-hand corner, click the tools icon , and under 'Measurement', click 'Conversions'.
+- In the upper right corner, click the tools icon , and under 'Measurement', click Conversions.

 - Click the name of the conversion action that you want to edit.